jdswinbank/voevent-notes/docs/parse.rst

 Now to define the author.
-Note that this is *us*, since we're generating the VOEvent---this isn't an official Gaia product, and we neither want to claim credit for the result outselves, nor do we want people to start hassling the Gaia folks with questions about our event.
+Note that this is *us*, since we're generating the VOEvent---this isn't an official Gaia product, and we neither want to claim credit for the result ourselves, nor do we want people to start hassling the Gaia folks with questions about our event.
 We'll make sure that's noted in the explanatory text attached to the event::

    In [5]: vp.set_author(v, title="Hotwired VOEvent Hands-on",
                          contactName="John Swinbank")

-   In [6]: v.Description = "This is not an offical Gaia data product."
+   In [6]: v.Description = "This is not an official Gaia data product."

 Now let's add details of the observation itself.
 We'll record both the magnitude that Gaia is reporting for this particular event, and the historic